allisonpayne/bioe215lesson1/docs/proj_org_notes.md

+---
+editor_options:
+  markdown:
+    wrap: 72
+---

-# How to set up a project #
+# How to set up a project

-## 1. Create an RStudio project ##
+## 1. Create an RStudio project

 Create a new project.
 The directory name is the name of the project.
 Make sure that "Create a git repository" is checked.

-<i>Note: Stick to letters and numbers, and avoid special characters.</i>
+*Note: Stick to letters and numbers, and avoid special characters.*

-## 2. Create a git repository ##
+## 2. Create a git repository

-usethis::usegit()
-usethis::git_default_branch_rename()
+usethis::usegit() usethis::git_default_branch_rename()
 usethis::use_github()

-## 3. Set up folder structure ##
+## 3. Set up folder structure

-Good folders to include in the root folder:
-  -data
-  -paper (for the manuscript)
-  -figs
-  -output (models, processed datasets, etc.)
-  -R (R scripts defining functions)
-  -reports (quarto documents)
-  -docs (rendered versions of the quarto docs) -scratch (early prototypes, random stuff)
+Good folders to include in the root folder: -data -paper (for the manuscript) -figs -output (models, processed datasets, etc.) -R (R scripts defining functions) -reports (quarto documents) -docs (rendered versions of the quarto docs) -scratch (early prototypes, random stuff)

 Scripts should live in your root folder unless things get really complicated.

-If you don't want to share your data, call usethis::use_git_ignore("data/*").
+If you don't want to share your data, call usethis::use_git_ignore("data/\*").

-## 4. Activate GitHub pages ##
+## 4. Activate GitHub pages

 Create "index.md" in your docs folder.
 This is your readme!

-Go to your Github repo, click on settings, code & automation, and choose pages. source should say "deploy from a branch" branch should say "main" directory should say "/docs"
+Go to your Github repo, click on settings, code & automation, and choose pages. source should say "deploy from a branch" branch should say "main" directory should say "/docs" Save!
-  Save!

 Go back to git.
 Commit and push index.md and Github will render the site.